Hugh-Kumbi/Hugh-Kumbi/README.md

 - A Bachelor of Commerce (Honors) degree from the University of Cape Town
 - A Bachelor’s degree in Social Sciences from the University of Cape Town

+## Cybersecurity Portfolio
+Discover more of my work in these standalone portfolios:

+- Python - Cybersecurity - Automation Case
+- University - Course Work - Projects

+## Supplementary Portfolio
+Discover more of my work in these standalone portfolios:

+- Python - Cybersecurity - Automation Case
+- University - Course Work - Projects

 ## Resume 🌐
 [Hugh Chanetsa's Resume](https://www.canva.com)